 Sinful Lives of Trophy Wives by Kristin Miller

 Brooke Davies, a mystery writer, is new to the Presidio Terrace neighborhood, the most exclusive and elite in San Francisco.
-Her billionaire husband Jack, twenty-two years her senior, expects perfection, and Brooke has never had an issue playing the role of the adoring housewife.
-But when Brooke starts spending time with the other wives on the street, Jack becomes controlling, scared that Brooke will tell the truth about their “perfect” marriage.
-Erin King is a famous news anchor and chair of the community board who knows the importance of keeping an image.
-But her successful career has created a divide between her and her husband, Mason.
-In an attempt to keep him interested and away from a younger trophy wife, Erin quits her job, but finds it may not be enough.
-Georgia St. Claire is known as “Black Widow” after allegedly cashing in on the deaths of her first two husbands.
-Rumors swirl that she murdered them both for their money, but she now claims she found true love with her third marriage.
+Her billionaire husband Jack, twenty-two years her senior, expects perfection.
+When Brooke starts spending time with the other wives on the street, Jack becomes controlling, scared that Brooke will tell the truth about their marriage.
+Erin King’s successful career has created a divide between her and her husband, Mason.
+In an attempt to keep him interested, Erin quits her job, but finds it may not be enough.
+Georgia St. Claire is known as “Black Widow” after rumors swirl that she murdered both of her ex-husbands for their money, but she now claims she found true love with her third marriage.
 When tragedy strikes the neighborhood, the residents of Presidio Terrace are left wondering if Georgia struck again, and how far she is willing to go to protect her secrets.

 Swans of Fifth Avenue by Melanie Benjamin